BeardedBry/rn-examples/README.md

 ### then for ios:

+Prerequisites:
+    - xcode
+    - CocoaPods

 cd in ios directory

-run 'pod install' ( you will need to have CocoaPods installed on your system)
+run 'pod install' ( This will take a while )

 cd back into project directory

 run 'react-native start'

-once the Metro loader is running, run 'react-native run-ios'
+once the Metro loader is running, in another terminal, cd into the directory and run 'react-native run-ios'